steviemj17/wats-3020-node-2/README.md

 * Complete all of the associated TODOs in `index.js` in the `5-character-count` folder in order to correctly recognize a string, count the characters in the string, and output the number of each character (sorted in order of frequency).

 ## Guide & Tutorial
 For assistance on how to proceed with specific components of the assignment, consult this [text tutorial](./tutorials.md) for guidance.
-IN the alternative, a video walkthrough of the assignment can be found here: **link**.
+In the alternative, a video walkthrough of the assignment can be found here: **link**.

 ## Stretch Goals
 1. In the exercise `4-reverse-string-iterate`, complete the STRECH TODOs in order to reverse the string by only iterating through half of its length.